 These are just a few stories, there are so many more just like them.

 Reason 2 - The online world perpetuates it

-Impostor syndrome is rooted in negative bias (more about that later) and it’s easily perpetuated by the culture of the online world: combine the fact that it’s hard to see the full picture of anyone’s competence/success (and many can and do manipulate this ‘view’), with the volume and frequency of opportunity to make comparisons in the blink of an 'eye' and scroll of a finger, together with an inbuilt predisposition to compare ourselves less favourably to others, adding in an inability to recognise our own strengths and competence...you can see the mounting problem, can’t you?
+Impostor syndrome is rooted in negative bias (more about that in the next blog) and it’s easily perpetuated by the culture of the online world: combine the fact that it’s hard to see the full picture of anyone’s competence/success (and many can and do manipulate this ‘view’), with the volume and frequency of opportunity to make comparisons in the blink of an 'eye' and scroll of a finger, together with an inbuilt predisposition to compare ourselves less favourably to others, adding in an inability to recognise our own strengths and competence...you can see the mounting problem, can’t you?

 Reason 3 - It’s not talked about enough

 Impostor syndrome is a label that’s commonly bandied about, it’s a recognised term and it seems that when you ask, everyone feels that way at some point..but so few openly talk about it, therefore it remains hidden and buried and the individual’s problem to deal with (or avoid dealing with).